kapouer/url-inspector/README.md

   The inspected mime type could be more accurate than the http header.

 * ext
-  the extension matching the mime type (not the file extension)
+  The file extension, only derived from the mime type.
+  To be used only for file names.

 * type
   what the resource represents
+  page, image, video, audio, file

+* use
+  how the resource is used:
-  image, video, audio, link, file, embed, archive
+  link, image, video, audio, embed.

+  Given a resource of type image and mime type text/html, its use will most likely be as a link - unless the web page exports an embed.

 * html
-  a canonical html representation of the full resource, depending on the type and mime, could be an image, anchor, video, audio, or iframe.
+  the html representation of the resource, according to type and use.

 * script
-  url of a script to install along with the html representation Breaking change: used to be in the html representation, but that required special handling of html to make it work.
+  url of a script that must be installed along with the html representation.

 * date (YYYY-MD-DD format)
   creation or modification date